-Just as with any other disorder, menstrual irregularities can be broken down into the 3 doshas (Vata, Pitta, Kapha), 5 elements (ether, air, fire, water, earth) and 20 gunas (qualities).
+Just as with any other disorder, menstrual irregularities can be broken down into the 3 doshas (Vata, Pitta, Kapha), 5 elements (ether, air, fire, water, earth), and 20 gunas (qualities).
 Each doshic imbalance will reveal various symptoms and therefore require specific, unique treatment.

-Vata Menstrual Imbalance:
+Vata Menstrual Imbalance

-Vata possesses the qualities of dry, irregular, cold, mobile, rough, light and subtle; so a menstrual imbalance of the Vata nature will also possess these qualities.
+Vata possesses the qualities of dry, irregular, cold, mobile, rough, light and subtle; so a menstrual imbalance of a Vata nature will also possess these qualities.
 From the disorders mentioned above, Ammenorrhea and Oligomenorrhea are examples of a Vata imbalance, along with Dysmenorrhea, PMS and PMDD depending on the specific manifested symptoms.

-Common Vata Imbalance Symptoms in Menstruation:
+Common Vata Imbalance Symptoms in Menstruation

 - Scanty, dry menstruation